TristankMS/TACARS/README.md

                  Use with the ExtraBackup variable set to get unique CSVs per run.

 ----------------------------------------------------------------------------------------------------

 ## Prerequisites In Brief
 ### Azure Monitor - a Log Analytics Workspace ID and Key
 https://portal.azure.com to set one up.
 No additional library or agent is needed, we just use the LA REST API for uploads.

 ### Local CA - A local folder with some disk space
 The Collector etc is designed to run locally on a CA in this release.
+It does support export of the CSV files produced to a second location by simple file copy, though - edit GO.CMD and modify the ExtraBackup line, eg `SET ExtraBackup=\\BACKUPS\CAData`.

 ### PowerShell 7.x
 Can be installed system-wide or in its own little subfolder.

 ----------------------------------------------------------------------------------------------------

 # Setup
 Suggestion: Read through the whole section before starting!
 (Or just go for it...)
 ## Decide whether to use PowerShell 7 systemwide or isolated